Research and Translations

 Danish ancestors may be honored in perpetuity by having a plaque with their names, dates of immigration, and area of settlement placed on The Danish Immigrant Wall of Honor.
 For information about submitting names go to the Danish Immigrant Wall of Honor.

-To hear stories about Danish immigrants and the many artefacts found in the museum collection listen to our weekly audio presentation, Across Oceans, Across Time®, broadcast locally by KJAN AM1220 and accessible through our broadcast link.
+To hear stories about Danish immigrants and the many artifacts found in the museum collection listen to the archived audio presentations, Across Oceans, Across Time®, broadcast locally by KJAN AM1220 and accessible through our broadcast link.